-With respect to hearings on objections to proofs of claim, this Court intends to deviate from BLR 3007-1(d).
+With respect to hearings on objections to proofs of claim, this Court intends to deviate from BLR 3007(d).
 When an objection to a proof of claim and response have been filed, the Court intends to move forward with an evidentiary hearing on the initially set hearing date.
-If the parties agree that a non-evidentiary status conference pursuant to BLR 3007-1(d) should initially be held instead, they may contact Judge Norman's case manager Tracey Conrad via email pursuant to the Court's procedures for continuances.
-When all parties do not agree to a non-evidentiary status conference may only be requested by motion, and such motion requires an affidavit indicating the efforts the parties took to obtain consent to the conference.
+If the parties agree that a non-evidentiary status conference pursuant to BLR 3007(d) should initially be held instead, contact Judge Norman's manager Tracev thev mav case Conrad tracey_conrad@txs.uscourts.gov pursuant to the Court's procedures for continuances.
+When all parties do not agree to a non-evidentiary status conference, a request for conference may only be requested by motion, and such motion requires an affidavit indicating the efforts the parties took to obtain consent to the conference.
 Thereafter, the Court will either grant the motion for conference and enter a scheduling order or deny the motion.